 - Trunk or Treat (October 26, 2018) - A Halloween event for the whole family as volunteers can decorate their cars and hand out candy.
 Kids and parents alike dress up to play games, trunk or treat and have fun.
 Parents are needed to help setup, sell pizza and drinks, run the games andassist with clean up

 - Used Uniform Sales - Donated used uniforms are offered for sale at $5 apiece.
 The uniform “shop’” is open during orientation at the beginning of the school year, and twice a month thereafter.
 Volunteers are needed to run the shop and manage the inventory.

 Visitors must follow the procedures listed below:

-- Upon entering the building, visitors sign the visitor's log and pick up a visitor badge.
+- Upon entering the building, visitors must check-in to the School Office.